5 Shows Like Entourage That Prove That You Don't Need Talent

 Each of the kids in "The Hills" live in multi-million dollar houses spread around the Los Angeles area.
 All these teenagers ever do on "The Hills" is drive around in their Range Rovers, shopping, getting pedicures, going to parties and going to L.A.'s trendiest eateries for lunch.
 This "reality" show was like the teenage version of "Real Housewives."
 The funny thing is, the kids in this show act like they're in their 30's, as do the 40 and 50-something reality housewives.
 Even after floating through high school, "The Hills" kids continued to get jobs, spin-off shows and enough fame to make a living out of posing for pictures.

 "Jersey Shore" is the ultimate reality show about talentless slobs who make upwards of $100,000 per episode just to drink, party and hook up.
 Unfortunately, they can't even do that well.
 The show chronicles how badly they fail at absolutely everything.
 When it comes to drinking, Ronnie turns into angry hulk, abusing his girlfriend and beating people unconscious.
+Snooki and Deena drink to the point of blacking out.
 Snooki gets a urinary tract infection.
 Instead of taking care of her STD, she takes antibiotics and knowingly renders them useless by binge drinking the following night.
 Happy scratching, Snooki.